-Students need to stay home if they have any of the following:
+scholars need to stay home if they have any of the following symptoms:

-- A temperature of more than 100 degrees - Vomiting or diarrhea (more than three bowel movements in a two-hour span) - Profuse bodily discharge of any kind, for example, drainage from the ear - Showing signs of a contagious skin or eye infection
+- A temperature of more than 100 degrees - Vomiting or diarrhea (more than three bowel movements in a two-hour span) - Profuse bodily discharge of any kind (ie: drainage from the ear) - Signs of a contagious skin or eye infection

 If your child develops any of the symptoms listed above, you will be called to pick up your child from school.
-Your child must be fever free for 24-hours, without medication, before returning to school.
-They should also be feeling well and able to participate in school activities.
+Your child must be fever free for 24-hours, without medication, before returning to school. scholars should be feeling well and able to participate in school activities.
 If your child has an extended illness (>3 days) please contact the Administrative Assistant to discuss your child's return to school.